February 11, 2021 | Truck Accidents

 - A legally binding assurance that the trucking company meets the federally mandated financial responsibility requirements

-Your lawyer can use this information as they file your claim with the trucking company’s insurer.
+Your Oklahoma City truck accident attorney can use this information as they file your claim with the trucking company’s insurer.
 The insurer can also use this information to speed up the processing of your claim.

 Insurance Claim Processing After a Trucking Accident